Bachelor of General Studies, University of Calgary

 I was very sceptical initially about the online programme as I prefer face-to-face learning, but The Hub has been amazing.
 The way the sessions are designed has helped overcome my scepticism, they are very interactive and you don’t feel like you are in a different time zone.

 The programme content is dynamic, it is aligned to what is happening in the world, right now.
 The programme is great at linking academic principles to real-world examples.
 It provides the capability for a different perspective.
 The programme gives insight into the big picture.
-For example, during our sessions on Global Marketing, we learnt the intricacies associated with brand images etc. and this has broadened my understanding of brand management.
+For example, during our sessions on Global Marketing, we learned the intricacies associated with brand images etc. and this has broadened my understanding of brand management.

 Induction Week was fantastic.
 It was just the right mix between networking, delivering a flavour of real-world business and explanation of programme expectations.
 It was truly inspiring to hear from external members of the business and political world.